Welcome to Pennsylvania's Black Fly Suppression Website

 Bacillus thuringiensis israelensis (Bti) , a naturally occurring soil bacterium, to selectively target only four black fly species in the

 Simulium jenningsi species group that bother people.
 The program currently conducts control work in

 Not sure if it's a black fly?
-Black flies, at about 1/8" in length, are much smaller than a house fly.
+Black flies are about 1/8" in length, and are much smaller than a house fly.
 They are often referred to as gnats and they have the annoying habit of swarming around the heads of people on warm days.
 Swatting them is useless as they are quick to return, often flying into people's eyes and sometimes delivering a painful and itchy bite.

 call your DEP office regarding your concern, or with any questions pertaining to the Black Fly program in Pennsylvania.

 - Citizens report adult black fly (gnat) problems to county personnel or DEP.

 - County commissioners must submit a written request to join the program to DEP.

 - Black Fly Suppression Program personnel conduct an extensive one-year countywide survey of black fly larval, pupal and adult populations to determine the need for a control program.

 - DEP provides results of the survey, data analysis, recommendations, and treatment cost estimates for the county and state, if a control program is recommended in the county.